 Anup Singh’s “The Song of Scorpions” has a rhythmic pacing which is synced with the undulating sands and the region of Thar Desert, Rajasthan.
 While the most mesmerizing aspect is its Cinematography by Pietro Zuercher and Carlotta Holy-Steinemann, it becomes so mesmeric in its cinematic atmosphere making the film as timeless tale.

-Amol Palekar’s “Paheli” is one memorable film set beautifully in the desert of Rajasthan but Anup Singh’s film goes beyond it though with few scriptural problems.
-Anup Singh’s previous film “Qissa: A Tale of a Lonely Ghost” was a successful venture due to its unique storytelling- here, he takes a simple route accompanied and uplifted by technically brilliant aspects of direction, production design and cinematography.
+Amol Palekar’s “Paheli” is one memorable film set beautifully in the desert of Rajasthan but Anup Singh’s film goes beyond it though with minor writing issues.
+Anup Singh’s previous film “Qissa: A Tale of a Lonely Ghost” was a successful venture due to its unique storytelling, here, he takes a simple route accompanied and uplifted by technically brilliant aspects of direction, production design and cinematography.

-Irrfan Khan has relished upon his character like Othello and delivers an impeccable performance.
-With each Irrfan Khan film leveling up the expectations, I’m falling short of the words and the repetitive adjectives seem doing injustice.
-Golshifteh Farahani who plays Nooran with her soul-stirring performance will leave Indian Actress run for their lives.
-Farahani is an Iranian Actress who plays a Rajasthani at ease- watch out for the intense close-ups.
-Nargis Fakhri and Katrina Kaif should be already taking notes.
-It was such a delight to watch Waheeda Rehman again on the big screen.
+Irrfan Khan has relished the character like Othello delivering an impeccable performance.
+With every film, he notches up the bar making the adjectives vanish or repetitive.
+Golshifteh Farahani plays Nooran with a soul-stirring performance, might make Indian Actresses (Nargis Fakhri and Katrina Kaif shall already start taking notes) run for their lives.
+Farahani is an Iranian Actress who plays a Rajasthani at ease; watch out for her intense close-ups.

 Copyright ©2017 Ninad Kulkarni.
 This article may not be reproduced in its entirety without permission.
 A link to this URL, instead, would be appreciated.